Scottish Artists Union

 Looking for insurance?
 The Scottish Artists Union offers both public liability and studio contents insurance benefits to members.
 The public liability insurance is free and covers all members who pay the standard membership fee.
 The studio contents insurance is optional and occurs an additional fee that is variable according to the requirements of the member's practice.
-You will find the Studio insurance application form in the Document Centre (link to Document Centre)
+You will find the Studio insurance application forms below, along with the policy details.

 All members receive written details of the public liability policy when they join.